diux-dev/rosettadrone/README.md

+# This project is not being actively maintained anymore.
+Please take a look at various forks for further development.

 # Rosetta Drone

 Rosetta Drone is a Mavlink wrapper for the DJI SDK, which allows users to fly DJI drones using Mavlink-speaking ground control stations.
 In theory it should work with any Mavlink GCS, but all testing so far has been done with QGroundControl.